 Greater ability to recognize and address performance issues proactively, as employees are more in-tune with expectations

-Once goals are set, it’s crucial to regularly check in on progress.
+Once goals are set, it’s crucial to check in on progress regularly.
 After all, this process isn’t just about setting goals – it’s about helping employees reach them.

 If you aren’t comfortable with that level of monitoring, one of the best ways to understand and improve performance is through honest conversations with team members during your 1-on-1 conversations.
 Managers should ask questions like: